maritimeconnectivity/maritimeconnectivity.net/docs/source/navigation.rst

 Please refer the pages below:
 :ref:`MCP instance provider page<mcp-instance-provider>`.

-I want to use MCP service
+who wants to use MCP service
 -------------------------------

-I want to register your entities to MCP
+who wants to register your entities to MCP
 -----------------------------------------------------

-I want to be a service provider at MCP
+who wants to be a service provider at MCP
 -----------------------------------------------------